 The Old Powder House Inn History –

 A building that stored gunpowder and ammunition for the Spanish military once sat on the property The Old Powder House now sits on.
 The Old Powder House Inn history says the dome shaped coquina storage building was built in the 1700s.
 It was constructed outside the city walls in case of an explosion taking place.
 Now the Old Powder House Inn sits on that property.

 - Our inn was moved to this property from another part of town in 1901.
 It was used as a private home.

-- In 1916 the home was broken up into several apartments.
+- In 1916 the home became a rooming house.

 - In 1925 part of the home was also run as a store.